Fennel is a plant for which the roots are the part we eat and its nutritious and culinary value is exceptional. It is a very good summer vegetable.

 Although the Mediterranean diet is where it is most present, fennel is grown more or less everywhere in mild climate regions.

 Also, remember not to confuse fennel with dill because even though the two plants look alike and that dill is sometimes called the “bastard fennel”, they are quite different.
+Likewise, although the taste is very similar to that of aniseed, the leaves which are very different will help you tell them apart.

 Smart tip about fennel